wavefrontHQ/docs/pages/doc/tobs_faq.md

 keywords: alerts
 tags: [getting started]
 sidebar: doc_sidebar
-published: false
 permalink: tobs_faq.html
 summary: Get answers to the top FAQs for Tanzu Observability
 ---

 ## Why Can't I Edit This Dashboard?
 This Alert?

 By default, all users can view dashboards and alerts.
 They can also edit dashboards and alerts but cannot save their changes.
 To do more, you need permissions.